leegee/lsystems-es6/README.md

 In progress: moving to normal es6.

+## 2d

+2d is solid, but 3d is just a wip experiment.

+## Sound

+This module does not include the sound generation.

 ## Sample Input

-The sample GUI contains several presets, but IIRC none use the following parametric input:
+The sample GUI contains several presets, using the following style:

     #define W    0.5
     #define AS 	 2